airstep/vscode-ext-yandex-translate/README.md

 So, just select range of lines in strings.xml, that needed to translate and press (cmd-alt-t).

+You can translate even JSON localization files, structured like this:

+{
+    "test001": "string",
+    "test002": "next string",
+    ...
+}

+So, by selecting and pressing (cmd+alt+j) -> "string" and "next string" will be translated.

 # Changelog

 ## Version 1.0.5

 * **Add** "en-ja" and "ja-en" combinations
+* **Add** json value translation (maybe you can implement better JSON parse)